Nullification crisis: Route to nullification in South Carolina (1828–1832)

-Historian Avery Craven argues that, for the most part, the debate from 1828-1832 was a local South Carolina affair.
+Historian Avery Craven argues that, for the most part, the debate from 1828 to 1832 was a local South Carolina affair.
 The state's leaders were not united and the sides were roughly equal.
-The western part of the state and a faction in Charleston, led by Joel Poinsett, remained loyal to the Union.
+The western part of the state and a faction in Charleston, led by Joel Poinsett and Thomas Smith Grimké, remained loyal to the Union.
 Only in small part was the conflict between "a National North against a States'-right South".

 After the final vote on the Tariff of 1828, South Carolina's congressional delegation held two caucuses, the second at the home of Senator Robert Y. Hayne.
 They were rebuffed in their efforts to coordinate a united Southern response and focused on how their state representatives would react.
 While many agreed with McDuffie that tariff policy could lead to secession, they all agreed that, as much as possible, the issue should be kept out of the upcoming presidential election.
 Calhoun, while not at this meeting, served as a moderating influence.
 He felt that the first step in reducing the tariff was to defeat Adams and his supporters in the upcoming election.
 William C. Preston, on behalf of the South Carolina legislature, asked Calhoun to prepare a report on the tariff situation.
 Calhoun readily accepted and in a few weeks had a 35,000-word draft of what would become his "Exposition and Protest".

-Calhoun's "Exposition" was completed late in 1828.
+Calhoun's "Exposition" was completed in late 1828.
 He argued that the tariff of 1828 was unconstitutional because it favored manufacturing over commerce and agriculture.
 He believed the tariff power could be used only to generate revenue, not to provide protection from foreign competition for American industries, and that the people of a state or several states, acting in a democratically elected convention, had the power to veto any act of the federal government that violated the Constitution.
-This veto, the core of the doctrine of nullification, was explained by Calhoun in the Exposition:
+This veto power, the core of the doctrine of nullification, was explained by Calhoun in the Exposition:

 The report also detailed the specific southern grievances over the tariff that led to the current dissatisfaction.
 Fearful that "hotheads" such as McDuffie might force the legislature into taking drastic action against the federal government, historian John Niven describes Calhoun's political purpose in the document:

 The report was submitted to the state legislature, which had 5,000 copies printed and distributed.
 Calhoun, who still had designs on succeeding Jackson as president, was not identified as the author, but word on this soon leaked out.
 The legislature took no action on the report at that time.